itornaza/sdc-vehicle-detection/writeup.md

 * `python main.py -d` builds up the dataset and trains an SVC classifier

 * `python main.py -i` runs the vehicle detection pipline on the test images found in `./test_images`.
-All images in the following analysis are created with th `-i` option
+All images in the following analysis are generated with the `-i` option

 * `python main.py` runs the vehicle detection pipeline on the `./project_video.mp4` and saves the resulting video with the detectied vehicles in the `./project_video_output.mp4`